Efficient Construction of the BWT for Repetitive Text Using String Compression: Related Concepts

-\begin{definition} A symbol $T[i]$, with $i \in [1,n]$, is called leftmost S-type, or LMS-type, if $T[i]$ is S-type and $T[i-1]$ is L-type. \end{definition}
+\begin{definition} A symbol $T[j]$, with $j \in [1..n]$, is called leftmost S-type, or LMS-type, if $T[j]$ is S-type and $T[j-1]$ is L-type. \end{definition}

-\begin{definition} An LMS substring is (i) a substring $T[i,j]$ with both $T[i]$ and $T[j]$ being LMS symbols, and there is no other LMS symbol in the substring, for $i \neq j$; or (ii) the sentinel itself. \end{definition}
+\begin{definition} An LMS substring is (i) a substring $T[j..j']$ with both $T[j]$ and $T[j']$ being LMS-type symbols, and there is no other LMS symbol in the substring, for $j \neq j'$; or (ii) the sentinel itself. \end{definition}

+$\textsf{SA-IS}$ recursively sorts a subset of suffixes of $\mathcal{T}$ using ISS and then uses the result to induce the relative order of another set of suffixes.
+The recursion continues until there are no more suffixes of $\mathcal{T}$ to sort.
+When that happens, it returns from the recursion merging the distinct subsets of suffixes it processed before, producing the final suffix array $S\!A$ of $T$ when it reaches the first level of the recursion again.
+The key idea that makes \textsf{SA-IS} linear-time is that every recursion level operates over a sequence that is at most half the length of the sequence in the previous level.

-$\textsf{SA-IS}$ is a recursive method.
-In every recursion $i$, it initializes an empty suffix array $A^{i}$ for the input text $T^{i}$ (i=1).
-Then, it scans $T^{i}$ from right to left to classify the symbols as L-type, S-type or LMS-type.
-As it moves through the text, the algorithm records the text positions of the LMS substrings in $A^{i}$.
-More specifically, if $T^{i}[j]=a$ is the first symbol of an LMS substring, it inserts $j$ in the right-most empty position in the bucket $a$ of $A^{i}$.
-After scanning $T^{i}$, $\textsf{SA-IS}$ sorts the LMS substrings in $A^{i}$ using ISS.
-This procedure only requires two linear scans of $A^{i}$ (we refer the reader to Nong et al.~\cite{n2009li} for further detail).
+The suffixes that \textsf{SA-IS} processes in every level $i$ are those prefixed by LMS substrings.
+The level receives as input a string $T^{i}[1..n^i]$ over an alphabet $\Sigma^{i}$ (when $i=1$, $T^{i}=T$ and $\Sigma^{i}=\Sigma$) and initializes an empty suffix array $S\!A^{i}[1..n^{i}]$.
+Then, it scans $T^{i}$ from right to left to classify the symbols as L-type, S-type, or LMS-type.
+As it moves through the text, the algorithm records the text positions of the LMS substrings in $S\!A^{i}$.
+More specifically, if $T^{i}[j]=b$ is the leftmost symbol of an LMS substring, it inserts $j$ in the rightmost empty position in the bucket $b$ of $S\!A^{i}$.
+After scanning $T^{i}$, $\textsf{SA-IS}$ sorts the LMS substrings in $S\!A^{i}$ using two linear scans.

+\paragraph{Scans of the Suffix Array} \textsf{SA-IS} sorts the suffixes of $T^{i}$ prefixed by different LMS substrings in two linear scans of $S\!A^{i}$.
+The first scan traverses the array left to right, and for each index $j$ such that $T^{i}[S\!A^{i}[j]-1]=c$ is L-type, it inserts the text position $S\!A^{i}[j]-1$ in the leftmost empty cell of bucket $c$ in $S\!A^{i}$.
+The second scan traverses $S\!A^{i}$ from right to left.
+This time, for each index $j$ such that $T^{i}[S\!A^{i}[j]]=c$ is S-type, it stores the text position $S\!A^{i}[j]-1$ in the rightmost empty cell in the bucket $c$ of $S\!A^{i}$.

+ISS rearranges the LMS substrings in $S\!A^{i}$ in a slightly different way from the lexicographic order.
+Let $F_x[1..n_x]$ and $F_y[1..n_y]$ be two strings over $\Sigma^{i}$ labelling LMS substrings of $T^{i}$, and let $\prec_{lex}$ be the operator that denotes lexicographical order.
+LMS order ($\prec_{LMS}$) is defined as